Death of a spouse or civil partner

 On this page, we tell you what you need to do in relation to tax matters if your spouse or civil partner dies.
 We also set out some of the common areas where problems can occur.

-Yes, you may need to contact HMRC, either directly or through the Tell Us Once service.
-See What do I do now someone has died? for more information.
+You may need to contact HMRC, either directly or through the tell us once service.

 If your spouse or civil partner dies, this may affect your state pension entitlement.
 In some situations, you may be able to claim more state pension.
 The rules for inheriting or increasing state pension from a spouse or civil partner are explained on GOV.UK.

 You may also be entitled to any extra state pension your spouse or civil partner was entitled to because they put off claiming (deferred) it when they reached state pension age.
-There is more information on inheriting a deferred state pension on GOV.UK.
+There is more information on inheriting a deferred state pension on GOV.UK and information in our pensions section about tax on a deceased spouse’s (or civil partner’s) state pension lump sum.

 There is also a more detailed Department for Work and Pensions (DWP) guide to what happens if a person dies while deferring their state pension on GOV.UK.

 If you are widowed, you may also be able to claim bereavement benefits.
-There is more information on our page: What is the effect of death on state benefits and credits?.
+There is more information on our page State benefits on death.

-It is likely that your tax position will change – especially if you look at your overall tax position as a household.
+Following the death of your spouse of civil partner, your tax position might change – especially if you look at your overall tax position as a household.
 Your late spouse or civil partner will have had a personal allowance to reduce the amount of tax they paid on their income.
 You have a personal allowance as well.
 So, between you, you could previously potentially have had twice as much income as a household as you can now without paying tax.

 This change can be particularly noticeable if your late spouse or civil partner was a pensioner and, on top of your own income, you now ‘inherit’ some element of extra private or state pension income.